Noel Clarke: 2006–2012: Emerging success as an actor and filmmaker

-2013–2016: Continued moderate success
+2013–2016: Continuing career

 After an uncredited and deleted role in the 2012 Marvel Comics Ghost Rider: Spirit of Vengeance, in 2013, Clarke played Thomas Harewood, a family man with a wife and a young daughter, in Star Trek Into Darkness.
 The film was released on 15 May 2013.

 In 2015, Clarke created a short-lived superhero series, The Troop, for Titan Comics.
 The first issue was released in December 2015, and received critical acclaim.

+Also in 2015, Clarke's former co-star Adam Deacon was banned by West London Magistrates' Court from contacting Clarke after Deacon was found guilty of nonviolent harassment due to sending a "barrage" of abusive social media messages.
+The pair reportedly fell out in 2010, and among the messages he sent, Deacon also accused Clarke of "bullying" him and "sabotaging" his career.
+Deacon had a history of treatment for mental illness.

-After years of reluctance, in 2016, Clarke returned to write, direct, co-produce and star in Brotherhood, a sequel to Adulthood and the third and final installment in his Hood Trilogy.
+After years of reluctance, in 2016, Clarke returned to write, direct, co-produce and star in Brotherhood, a sequel to Adulthood and the third and final instalment in his Hood Trilogy.
 The film was screened in the Special Presentations section at the 2016 Toronto International Film Festival and was released on 29 August 2016 to mixed-to-positive reviews from critics.
-It was also a box-office success, earning £1.98m in its opening week for an overall gross of over £28.7 million in the UK, becoming the highest-grossing film in the trilogy.
+It was a box-office success, earning £1.98m in its opening week for an overall gross of over £28.7 million in the UK, becoming the highest-grossing film in the trilogy.